Fitting regular point patterns with a hyperuniform perturbed lattice: Introduction

 \section{Introduction}

 Hyperuniformity, often described as a state of \textit{global order and local disorder}, refers to a unique characteristic of certain point processes (or structures in general) whose fluctuations in the number of points are suppressed compared to the Poisson point process.
-The notion was introduced and systematically developed in the physics literature by \cite{TS03, T16, T18} For a mathematical treatment, we refer to the surveys \cite{GL17, C21, LR25} and the reference therein.
+The notion was introduced and systematically developed in the physics literature by \cite{TS03, T16, T18}.
+For a mathematical treatment, we refer to the surveys \cite{GL17, C21, LR25} and the references therein.
 This property appears in many scientific fields.
 For instance, the eigenvalues of Gaussian random matrices were shown to be hyperuniform, as well as the zeros of Gaussian random polynomials.
 In biology, avian photoreceptor patterns \cite{JLH14} exhibit hyperuniformity, as do receptors in the immune system \cite{MBMW15}.
 In particular, the concept of hyperuniformity is relevant in the study of physical systems, offering insights into the organization of particles at large scales despite their seemingly disordered local appearance (e.g. the order of the early Universe \cite{P93}).

-The focus of this paper is on \textit{regular} (also called \textit{repulsive}) point patterns, that is, point sets in which points tend to avoid each other rather than cluster together.
-Regularity is often closely associated with hyperuniformity.
+The focus of this paper is on \textit{regular} point patterns, that is, point sets exhibiting a higher degree of spatial uniformity than completely random configurations.
+Such regularity is often accompanied by some form of local repulsion between nearby points, although the two notions should not be identified.
+However, local repulsion alone does not imply hyperuniformity.
+For example, hard-core models and random sequential adsorption processes exhibit short-range exclusion while their fluctuation behaviour differs substantially from that of hyperuniform systems (see \cite{SPY07, DF24}).
+Thus, although these models are more regular than a Poisson point process at short distances, their number variance remains of standard volume order rather than displaying the anomalous suppression of fluctuations characteristic of hyperuniform systems.
 Formally, this connection can be understood through asymptotically negative correlations between the numbers of points in two neighboring rectangular windows, a phenomenon described in detail in \cite{JS25} and closely related to notions of rigidity and suppressed fluctuations in point processes (see \cite{GL17}).
-However, it is important to emphasize that repulsivity does not automatically imply hyperuniformity: there exist repulsive point processes that exhibit hyperfluctuations (e.g. random sequential adsorption process, also known as the Matérn III hard-core process, see \cite{CSKM13}).